-Ben BOLGAR is Executive Director Projects of the King's Foundation, where, in addition to urban and architectural projects, he is responsible for communication, research, and education.
+Ben BOLGAR is Senior Director of the King's Foundation, where he is responsible for communication, research, urban and architectural projects as well as education.
 Ben has led over 50 collaborative planning and design frameworks for projects ranging in scale from a new city in Gabon to Alder Hey Children's Hospital in Liverpool.
 The current portfolio of around 40 projects consists of city expansions, new towns, brownfield remediation, town centre regeneration, heritage, ecclesiastical, healthcare and ecological projects.
 Ben Bolgar is currently overseeing the urban and architectural outputs for five new mix used developments in the UK consisting of around 20,000 dwellings in total.
-He teaches at the University of Oxford, and has taught or lectured at the Universities of Notre Dame, Yale, Cambridge and Robert Gordon.
+He teaches at the University of Wales Trinity Saint David and at Oxford University, and has taught or lectured at Notre Dame, Yale, Cambridge and Robert Gordon Universities.
 He is the author of numerous articles and has edited several reports, including Housing London: A Mid-rise Solution, Building Communities: What People Want, Estate Regeneration: 6 Steps to Success and Building a Legacy: A Landowner's Guide to Popular Development.
 Ben Bolgar has recently joined, as Design Director, the development company, Stockbridge, which has been formed to create high-quality, mixed-use places for landowners who want to leave a legacy.